Edouard de Castro

 When I consider what Japanese culture is like, the answer is that it all is subculture.
 Therefore, art is unnecessary

-Murakami curated a recent exhibit in New York City titled “Little Boy: The Arts of Japan's Exploding Subculture.”
-“Little Boy” is the name given to both the bomb dropped on Hiroshima and Murakami’s view of the relationship between Japan and the United States in the years since.
+Murakami curated an exhibit in New York City titled "Little Boy: The Arts of Japan's Exploding Subculture."
+"Little Boy" is the name given to both the bomb dropped on Hiroshima and Murakami's view of the relationship between Japan and the United States in the years since.

 See my photography page